ABPL90260 Travelling Studio (Indonesia)

-The studio is built on an interdisciplinary teaching and learning approach, bringing together the staff and students of the Melbourne School of Design and Bandung Institute of Technology in Bandung, Indonesia.
-The studio targets students who are interested in urban landscape design, Asian urbanism, urban informality and socio-cultural sustainability.
+The studio is built on an interdisciplinary teaching and learning approach, bringing together the staff and students from the Melbourne School of Design, Institute Technology in Bandung and the Future Cities Laboratory in Singapore to visit the centre of Java.

-Note: Students may be eligible to receive a one off payment of up to $1000 from Melbourne Global Mobility (conditions apply) and $800 from the Faculty - utilised towards student’s accommodation costs.
+Note: Students will be eligible to receive a Faculty subsidy of $800, which is normally utilised towards accommodation costs.
+Other University funding may be available.
 Prices listed are subject to change.

 For further information about this studio: http://edsc.unimelb.edu.au/travelling-studios

 This subject is not available as a breadth subject.

 |Fees Information:||Subject EFTSL, Level, Discipline & Census Date|

 |Generic Skills:|| |

 |Links to further information:||http://edsc.unimelb.edu.au/travelling-studios|